Turtles all the way down: Modern allusions or variations

 Former U.S. Supreme Court Justice Antonin Scalia discussed his "favored version" of the saying in a footnote to his 2006 plurality opinion in Rapanos v.
 United States:

 In our favored version, an Eastern guru affirms that the earth is supported on the back of a tiger.
 When asked what supports the tiger, he says it stands upon an elephant; and when asked what supports the elephant he says it is a giant turtle.
 When asked, finally, what supports the giant turtle, he is briefly taken aback, but quickly replies "Ah, after that it is turtles all the way down."

 Microsoft Visual Studio had a gamification plug-in that awarded badges for certain programming behaviors and patterns.
 One of the badges was "Turtles All the Way Down", which was awarded for writing a class with 10 or more levels of inheritance.

 In a TED-Ed video discussing Gödel's incompleteness theorems, the phrase "Gödels all the way down" is used to describe the way in which one can never get rid of unprovable true statements in an axiomatic system.

+In Stephen King's Song of Susana, King reference's the Hindu mythology of a great turtle bearing the world on his shell.
+He quote "It's turtles all the way down." within the Coda.